JoviDeCroock/MobX-Form/README.md

 # Contributing

-`Master` and `Development` are protected branches so when trying to contribute try to branch off from `Development`, make your changes, submit a PR and then we'll discuss on the topic.
+`Master` is a  protected branch so when trying to contribute try to branch off from `Master`, make your changes, submit a PR and then we'll discuss on the topic.
 Let's work together to make this a beautifull library.